pyOpenSci/handbook/community/events/sprints.md

     * Beginner friendly / non technical
     * Dev Ops / GitHub actions (Continuous Integration)
     * Python programming
-    * Website - css or ruby
+    * Website - CSS or Ruby

 :::{todo}
 we should add content review and sphinx as a status options for people that review our guidebook, run through tutorials etc.
 :::

-:::{admonition} Make sure issues contain specific detailed information before adding them to a project board
+:::{admonition} Make sure issues contain specific, detailed information before adding them to a project board
 :class: important

 If you are creating a new `help-wanted` issue, it's important to include as much detailed information in the issue as possible.
 Imagine someone else reading the issue (that is not you!).
 In reading the issue, does an outside contributor have: